NSO-developer/xran-demo/restconfexample.md

 We will also be demonstrating how [PyangBind](http://pynms.io/pyangbind/) can be used to automatically generating Python class hierarchies.

+The YANG model we will use for demonstration purposes is the xran-usermgmt.yang model.
+We know that this will likely come with privileges restricted using NETCONF Access Control Model (NACM), but this is all just for RESTCONF/Python demonstration purposes!

 ## Creating  Python Bindings

 Follow the steps described in the PyangBind [getting started guide](http://pynms.io/pyangbind/getting_started/):